+If a NAS message is routed to a new AIOTF which does not hold the device context (i.e., not the serving AIOTF), the AIOTF relocation is performed.

 DO-A capable AIoT Devices send DO-A data to the AIOTF via NAS request message.
 The NAS request message contains DO-A data and Temporary ID.

-The AIOTF acknowledges the DO-A capable AIoT Device via NAS response message.
+Editor’s note: It depends on RAN2 to determine whether a NAS response message is needed as an acknowledgement in MAC layer.

 The AIOTF obtains the target address(es) from the AIoT Device Profile Data and notifies the DO-A data and the AIoT Device Permanent ID to NEF or the AF(s).